chimit/blog/src/content/blog/valet.md

 ### Path

-Since Composer and Brew are both package managers used to install other binaries, the directories where those binaries are located should be added to your global path, similar to what we've just done for the Brew directory.
+Since Composer and Brew are both package managers used to install other binaries, the directories where those binaries are located should be added to your global path, similar to what we've just done for the Brew's `bin` directory.

 Add the following lines to the end of your `~/.zshrc` or `~/.bash_profile` files: